31 December 2025

 began to make arrangements.

-Squirrels and racoons scurried,
+Squirrels and raccoons scurried,

 collecting for their winter reserves,